 Money‑saving tips

-- Prebook Pompeii/Herculaneum/Vesuvius to lock prices and times.
+- Prebook Pompeii/Herculaneum/Vesuvius to lock prices and times and avoid resellers.

 - Eat where menus are in Italian and away from main squares for better value.